-For calculating the vulnerability to climate change, Livelihood Vulnerability Index (LVI) approach [15] was adapted.
-The LVI uses multiple indicators to assess exposure to natural disasters and climate variability, social and economic characteristics of households that affect their adaptive capacity, and current health, food, and water resource characteristics that determine their sensitivity to climate change impacts at community level.
+For calculating the vulnerability to climate change, the Livelihood Vulnerability Index (LVI) approach [15] was adopted.
+The LVI uses multiple indicators to assess exposure to natural disasters and climate variability, social and economic characteristics of households that affect their adaptive capacity, and current health, food, and water resource characteristics that determine their sensitivity to climate change impacts at the community level.
 The instrument consists of 7 major components: natural disasters and climate variability; socio-demographic profile; livelihood strategies; social networks; health; food and water.
-Necessary modifications were made to the instrument to suit the local context and fit to measure household level vulnerability.
+Necessary modifications were made to the instrument to suit the local context and fit to measure household-level vulnerability.
 The Content Validity of the modified instrument was established by 7 experts.
-The evaluation of the items done was through item-level content validity index (I-CVI) [16].
+The evaluation of the items done was through the item-level content validity index (I-CVI) [16].

-The scoring of the subcomponent items were done in binary ordinal score.
+The scoring of the subcomponent items was done in binary ordinal score.
 For sub-components where scoring was done in interval or ratio level in the original LVI, the score was converted into binary ordinal by employing appropriate measures of central tendency.
-Considering that all the sub-components in the instrument have equal weights, arithmetic mean of all the subcomponents were taken for calculating vulnerability score of each major component of individual households.
-The arithmetic mean of the sum of mean score of all the seven components was taken as the household vulnerability to climate change score.
-This score was used to categorize the households into three categories viz. highly vulnerable, moderately vulnerable and less vulnerable according to mean ± standard deviation of the household vulnerability score.
+Considering that all the sub-components in the instrument have equal weights, the arithmetic mean of all the subcomponents was taken for calculating the vulnerability score of each major component of individual households.
+The arithmetic mean of the sum of the mean score of all the seven components was taken as the household vulnerability to climate change score.
+This score was used to categorize the households into three categories viz. highly vulnerable, moderately vulnerable, and less vulnerable according to the mean ± standard deviation of the household vulnerability score.

-The selected intra household gender dynamics variables viz. participation in decision making, access and control over productive resources, contribution and control over household income and workload were measured by adopting similar methodology mentioned in the Women Empowerment in Agricultural Index [17].
+The selected intra-household gender dynamics variables viz. participation in decision-making, access and control over productive resources, and contribution and control over household income and workload were measured by adopting a similar methodology mentioned in the Women Empowerment in Agricultural Index [17].
 Here “adequacy” which is a measure of empowerment was measured for both primary men and women.
-Adequacy or sufficiency is the state to meet the need in the particular area satisfactorily.
-An individual is said to be adequate or sufficient in particular indicator of domain based on the criteria of each indicator Adequacy cut-off of the indicators [16].
-A score of “1” is given to respondents with adequacy, and in no adequacy a score of “0” is given.
-A description of the variables and their adequacy evaluation is provided in table 1.
+Adequacy or sufficiency is the state to meet the needs of a particular area satisfactorily.
+An individual is said to be adequate or sufficient in a particular indicator of domain based on the criteria of each indicator Adequacy cut-off of the indicators [16].
+A score of “1” is given to respondents with adequacy, and in no adequacy, a score of “0” is given.
+A description of the variables and their adequacy evaluation is provided in Table 1.

 Table 1- Description of the variables and their adequacy evaluation